 Then, after a very thorough investigation by a high-ranking officer, I was taken in protective custody, and guarded by no less than six policemen for about six months.
 An important part of the apparatus was found in my apartment by the Russians.” (p.93-94 ibid.)
 The Russians blew up Viktor’s apartment when they left, probably to destroy any information they may have overlooked.
 Viktor had been working with a number of Russian prisoners of war who were later returned to the Soviet Union.
 It was surmised that the Russian’s rapid advanced into space rocketry involved the use of Viktor’s ideas.

-In response to his findings Viktor focused on using copper, as copper rich soils retain their ground moisture well.
+In response to his findings, Viktor focused on using copper, as copper-rich soils retain their ground moisture well.
 He set out to test an iron plough coated with copper and the results proved very favourable to the copper which showed a 17-35% increase.
 When applied to a large farm near Salzburg the production level rose by 50%.
-On an hill farm outside Kitzbhul the quantity increased as well as an increase in quality, the crops were resilient to pests while neighbouring farms were attacked and the nitrogen requirements of the soil were reduced.
+On a hill farm outside Kitzbhul the quantity increased as well as an increase in quality, the crops were resilient to pests while neighbouring farms were attacked and the nitrogen requirements of the soil were reduced.

-During 1951-52 tests were carried out by the farming chemical test station, using iron machinery, iron with added copper sulphate and a third area of copper only.
+During 1951-52 tests were carried out by the farming chemical test station, using iron machinery, iron with added copper sulphate and a third with copper only.
 Again the copper proved a remarkable success.

-Viktor also designed a way of creating compost that increased the soils vitality and so its resistance to pathogens and vegetation disease.
-He was strictly against the use of phosphate, it being a product of the blast furnace which drains the soil of strength, and any artificial fertilizer that had been subject to fire or warmth, which disrupts the life processes, producing food that will in the long run be harmful to the human body, draining the physical and spiritual energies of the person eating them.
+Viktor also designed a way of creating compost that increased the soil’s vitality and so its resistance to pathogens and vegetation disease.
+He was strictly against the use of phosphate, it is a product of the blast furnace which drains the soil of strength, and any artificial fertilizer that had been subject to fire or warmth, which disrupts the life processes, producing food that will, in the long run, be harmful to the human body, draining the physical and spiritual energies of the person eating them.
 (See bottom p.
 3)

 In 1952 Viktor and his son Walter were invited to the technical college of Stuttgart by Professor Popel of the management of water resources to participate in experiments.
 The initial intention was to discredit Viktor’s ideas but as the investigations got underway the Professor was surprised that the results verified Viktor’s understanding of the properties and principles of water and its movement.

-Walter Schauberger has promoted Viktor's work through the Biotechnical Academy, which raises finances through increased interest in the courses and workshops they can provide.
-In the last 30-40 years the interest and the experimental application of Viktor's work has continued to develop.
+Walter Schauberger has promoted Viktor’s work through the Biotechnical Academy, which raises finances through increased interest in the courses and workshops they can provide.
+In the last 30-40 years, the interest and the experimental application of Viktor’s work have continued to develop.